-Children who are removed from class will be sent to remove where their education will be continued in remove and to allow them to regain calm in a safe space.
+Children who are removed from class will be sent to Remove to allow them to regain calm in a safe space.
 The academy will ensure that staff supervising removal areas are suitably trained to support children with challenging behaviours and contexts.

 Children will remain in removal for no longer than is necessary.
-For most children this will be a maximum of 1 lesson.
+For most children this will be a maximum of 60 minutes.
 However, there may be exceptional circumstances, which must be agreed by the principal and communicated to the parents and the child in a timely manner, where children remain in removal for more extended periods.
 All children in removal will receive regular breaks, including movement breaks and food/drink breaks and opportunities to visit the toilet.
 Staff will be made aware of any medical needs and ensure any health care plans are fully implemented.

-Staff will record all incidents of removal from the classroom along with details of the incident that led to removal, and any protected characteristics of the child on G4S
+Staff will record all incidents of removal from the classroom along with details of the incident that led to removal, and any protected characteristics of the child on GfS.